 39. Chris Pirillo

-Chris Pirillo, aka “lockergnome,” is a well-known computer systems support guru and former TechTV host.
+Chris Pirillo, aka “lockergnome,” is a well-known computer system support guru and former TechTV host.
 He runs the Lockergnome weblog and a group of tech support sites.
-Lockergnome hosts an annual alternative technical conference known as Gnomedex, that typically focuses on cutting edge trends in online computing, including social networking and technical capabilities.
+Lockergnome hosts an annual alternative technical conference known as Gnomedex, which typically focuses on cutting-edge trends in online computing, including social networking and technical capabilities.

-Pirilllo’s own web site chrispirillo.com features an eclectic mix of opinions, technical support advice and tips, coupons and videos.
-Pirillo is an evangelist for various web technologies including blogging, online video, RSS, Podcasting and Google AdSense, prolifically employing all of these on his web sites.
-Pirillo has become known for his catch phrase “we’ll ‘E’ ya later,” which he accompanies with an “E” hand gesture when on video.
+Pirilllo’s own website chrispirillo.com features an eclectic mix of opinions, technical support advice, and tips, coupons & videos.
+Pirillo is an evangelist for various web technologies including blogging, online video, RSS, Podcasting, and Google AdSense, prolifically employing all of these on his websites.
+Pirillo has become known for his catchphrase “we’ll ‘E’ ya later,” which he accompanies with an “E” hand gesture when on video.

 38. Leo Laporte